ultralytics/ultralytics/examples/YOLOv8-CPP-Inference/README.md

 This repository is based on OpenCVs dnn API to run an ONNX exported model of either yolov5/yolov8 (In theory should work for yolov6 and yolov7 but not tested).
-Note that for this example the networks are exported as rectangular (640x480) resolutions, but it would work for any resolution that you export as although you might want to use the letterBox approach for square images depending on your use-case.
+Note that for this example the networks are exported as rectangular (640x480) resolutions, but it would work for any resolution that you export at, though you might want to use the letterBox approach for square images depending on your use-case.

 The **main** branch version is based on using Qt as a GUI wrapper the main interest here is the **Inference** class file